measurement-kit/measurement-kit/README.md

 I have successfully compiled and run its simple tests in the following
 systems: MacOS 10.8, OpenBSD 5.5-current, Ubuntu 13.10.

-To build the library you need a C/C++ compiler, Python 2.7+ (in particular, `./config.local` assume that there is an executable named python), and a Unix environment.
+To build the library you need a C/C++ compiler, Python 2.7+, and a Unix environment.
+(The `./configure` script should check whether all the dependencies are in place.)

 How to build it
 ---------------